bsileo/hubitat_poolcontroller/README.md

 2. Install and configure the [Hubitat Package Manager](https://github.com/dcmeglio/hubitat-packagemanager) and use it to install this code

 ## SmartThings - GitHub Integration
-2. Add the GitHub Repository to your  My SmartApps and My Device Handlers:
+2. Add the GitHub Repository to your  My SmartApps and My Device Handlers.
+Do an "Update from Repo" for [My SmartApps](https://graph.api.smartthings.com/ide/apps) and [My Device Handlers](https://graph.api.smartthings.com/ide/devices) and Publish to install
 - Namespace: bsileo
 - Name: hubitat_poolcontroler
 - Branch: master